-Qualitative vs. Quantitative 4/4)
+Qualitative vs. Quantitative (4/4) in Nine Points

 - 5. Researcher is the data gathering instrument - 6.
 Data is in the form of words, pictures or objects - 7.
 Subjective individuals' interpretation of events is important - 8.
 Qualitative data is more 'rich', time consuming, and less able to be generalized. - 9.
 Researcher tends to become subjectively immersed in the subject matter.